ThomasDeruel/api-project/README.md

 2. Step two : import the database `mysql -u username -p database_name < db.sql`

-3. Step one : on the same folder, run `php -S localhost:YOUR_PORT` (exemple:8000) or run wamp, xamp etc.
+3. Step three : on the same folder, run `php -S localhost:YOUR_PORT` (exemple:8000) or run wamp, xamp etc.

 ## Read your api (ex for YOUR_PORT = 8080):